gatling/frontline-doc/content/reference/current/user/binary/index.md

 toc: true
 ---

-## FrontLine Gatling Versions
+## Gatling Enterprise Gatling Versions

-FrontLine actually uses custom versions of the Gatling components.
-Those binaries are not open sources and their usage is restricted to FrontLine.
+Gatling Enterprise actually uses custom versions of the Gatling components.
+Those binaries are not open source and their usage is restricted to Gatling Enterprise.

-When you'll be deploying tests with FrontLine, it will replace your Gatling OSS dependencies with their custom counterparts.
+When you'll be deploying tests with Gatling Enterprise, it will replace your Gatling OSS dependencies with their custom counterparts.

 ## Configuring Gatling Projects